+During the first five years of life, children are just beginning to learn how to handle their own intense emotions and adapt to the behavioral expectations of society.
+As families and teachers know, this process takes a lifetime to master.
 We understand that children will have challenging behavior from time to time.
-During the first five years of life, children are just beginning to learn how to handle their emotions as they learn about the behavioral expectations of society.
-As families and teachers know, this is a lengthy process.